 Carla Field’s Joan of Arc is exactly as you’d imagine: zealous and sharp as a tac.
 Perhaps ‘naive’ would be too simple a word to use for Joan, as she is far too much a woman of the world to be given such a reductive description.
 But her Captain America-like sincerity and guilelessness radiates throughout every scene: a woman very much out of time, but armed with the timeless wisdom of her faith.
 At times, however, she felt restrained in her patriotic fervour.
 This may very well have been a conscious decision which reflects her understanding of the character, but it certainly left her portrayal feeling a bit uniform.
 On the whole, Field gives an exceedingly honest and charmingly antiquated performance which truly draws the audience into her historical conflict and makes one consider one’s own projections upon figures of history.

-In a different vein entirely, Kate Scott serves up a rich and frothy portrayal of an arrogant and oft unphased Vincent Van Gogh.
+In a different vein entirely, Kate Scott (of Cream for Honi fame and failure) serves up a rich and frothy portrayal of an arrogant and oft unphased Vincent Van Gogh.
 Reminding the audience of his dedicated museum before you can draw breath, this version of Vincent is peppy, bright, and without a trace of misery.
 Scott carries Vincent with a confidence and Dutch swagger which imbues the artist with a liveliness often absent from our contemporary conception of him.
 But it all comes back to Rockie in the end.
 As the main character, they operate more as a foil to the stories around them than a traditional protagonist.

 Madhullikaa Singh’s Rockie is like a kid in a candy store, rushing down the aisles of history and sweeping everything off of the shelves in the process.
 Singh’s Rockie is sweet, precocious and just childish enough without being irritating.
 Rockie mostly facilitates the audience’s exploration of Alan, Joan, and Vincent’s unique trauma’s of historical revisionism, but also has a storyline of their own: one vaguely defined by a dying earth, an escape to Mars, and a dead or dying Mother.
 That being said, each actor sincerely brings their character to life and presents a version of these well trodden personas but with a far side more nuance to them.